-The pediatric cardiac surgery team at CHKD's Heart Center collaborates with specialists in cardiology, neonatal intensive care and pediatric intensive care to offer expert, family-centered care for patients with congenital and acquired heart problems that require surgery.
+The pediatric cardiac surgery team at CHKD's Heart Center provides expert, patient-centered care in collaboration our cardiologists, neonatologists and pediatric intensivists.
 Family members and referring physicians are also essential members of our care teams.

 Volumes and Outcomes

-CHKD board-certified pediatric heart surgeon, Dr. Felix Tsai, performed 106 cases last year and is on track to complete 160 cases this year.
-He works in a specially equipped cardiac operating room with a dedicated cardiac surgery team.
+100 cases last year and is on track to complete 160 cases this year.

 Conditions we treat include the following:

 - Get a referral from your child's primary care physician before you call to make an appointment.

 - Make sure your referral has not expired.
 Many are good for only 30 days, so check yours before you come to your appointment.
 If your referral has expired, call your primary care physician and explain your situation.
 In most cases, your primary care physician will provide a new or extended referral.

 - Bring the referral with you to the appointment.
 If you do not have a referral, or if the referral you have is expired, your HMO will not pay for your appointment.